 We started our descent into Hong Kong on schedule, but due to it being rush hour at the airport, we got put in a holding pattern for what felt like eternity (probably closer to 30 minutes) which resulted in us being a little bit late.

 It’s always nice to see a familiar face abroad.

 I was really, really, really excited to fly the new Cathay Pacific Airbus A350 in business class and ended up a little disappointed.
 Not to say this was a bad flight, but it just didn’t compare to my previous flights with them and I found the quality of the seats to be surprisingly poor.
 While the service was good, it didn’t feel personalized in any way, which is something some other carriers, such as Singapore Airlines, manage to do even in regional business class.

 Cathay Pacific is still leagues ahead of most North American carriers and a fantastic option for those looking for a comfortable and consistent way to Asia from Canada or The United States.
 With 17 flights weekly operating direct from Vancouver to Hong Kong, this remains one of my favourite ways to cross the Pacific with great award availability for those booking last minute or well in advance.
 Using Alaska miles, reward flights start at 50,000 miles one-way in business class, with the option to layover in Hong Kong before carrying on to other destinations such as Southeast Asia, India, or Africa.
 Alaska Mileage Plan is a transfer partner of SPG, with points transferring at a 1:1 ratio with a 5,000 mile bonus for every 20,000 SPG points transferred.
-For those of you who haven’t yet signed up for an American Express SPG Credit Card, Amex is currently offering their largest ever welcome bonus of 25,000 SPG points (for a limited time only), which is a great start to getting a business class award with Cathay Pacific!
+For those of you who haven’t yet signed up for an American Express SPG Credit Card, Amex is currently offering a welcome bonus of 20,000 SPG points, which is a great start to getting a business class award with Cathay Pacific!